UCL/MPHY0026/doc/summerschool/registration_demo.rst

 Perform several registrations
 -----------------------------

 Now take around 20 minutes to perform multiple registrations.
 See what patterns of fiducial markers give low TREs and what patterns give high TREs.
 Observe how the statistics change as you add more fiducial markers.
-Each time a registration is performed SciKit-Surgery will store the results in your browser, so do not refresh or restart your browser.
+Each time a registration is performed SciKit-SurgeryiFRED will store the results in your browser, so do not refresh or restart your browser.
 You can download your results at any time by pressing the "Download Results" button.
 You can also plot them at any time by pressing the "Plot Results" button.
 Try and generate at least 200 registrations, the results of which will be used in the next section to look for correlations between the different statistics and the actual TRE.